bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Speaker 1: 00:47:54

 I don't think it's like block times.
-It's more like building a new protocol and also getting that person that will be a lightning network that builds the killer use case just takes a generation maybe.
+It's more like building a new protocol and also getting that person that will be a Lightning network that builds the killer use case just takes a generation maybe.
 Anything really big that changes stuff progresses in 10 year steps.
 So two steps.
 Yeah, I think so.